 With the support from the environmental champion and the commitment from all the staff at the theatre we have been able to achieve some amazing results.
 We continue to develop the staff Green Team and involved them in campaigns

-- Continuing with high levels of recycling with only 2% of our waste going to landfill.
+- Continuing our high levels of recycling with only 2% of waste going to landfill

 - Raising awareness of our activities with staff through the Green Team